-I have learned that cashew milk is one of the creamiest of homemade nut milks.
+I have learned that cashew milk is one of the creamiest of homemade nut kinds of milk.
 The taste is very refreshing and delicious.
-Cashews are one of the lowest-fiber nuts, packed with vitamins E, K, and B6, along with minerals like copper, phosphorus, zinc, magnesium, iron, and selenium, all of which are important for maintaining good bodily function.
-Cashews are naturally cholesterol free, reduce blood pressure, good source of iron and copper, help form blood cells, contain antioxidant and protect against cataracts, contain good fats, and can prevent diabetes.
+Cashews are one of the lowest-fiber nuts, packed with vitamins E, K, and B6, along with minerals like copper, phosphorus, zinc, magnesium, iron, and selenium important for maintaining good bodily function.
+Cashews are naturally cholesterol-free, reduce blood pressure, a good source of iron and copper, help form blood cells, contain antioxidants, protect against cataracts, contain good fats, and prevent diabetes.

 When making cashew milk, a good blender is recommended.
-You will notice from the video, that I strained the milk just to show you the difference.
-You don’t necessarily need to strain the milk; the video again is to show you the alternatives.
+You will notice from the video that I strained the milk to show you the difference.
+You don’t necessarily need to strain the milk; the video again shows you the alternatives.

 The first step when making cashew milk is to soak the nuts.
-By soaking the nuts, the water helps with neutralization process while preserving the beneficial fats and proteins and release of beneficial enzymes.
-The second step is to blend the cashews with filtered water, vanilla extract if using and Himalayan salt.
-Just two easy steps to make this incredible, healthy and delicious homemade milk.
+By soaking the nuts, the water helps with the neutralization process while preserving the beneficial fats and proteins and releasing beneficial enzymes.
+The second step is to blend the cashews with filtered water, vanilla extract if using Himalayan salt.
+Just two easy steps to make this incredible, healthy, and delicious homemade milk.

-Lastly because it is freshly made, it is recommended to drink cashew milk within 48 to 72 hours after making.
-Thank you Charla, for allowing me to share your recipe with my readers.
+Lastly, because it is freshly made, it is recommended to drink cashew milk within 48 to 72 hours after making it.
+Thank you, Charla, for allowing me to share your recipe with my readers.